birdandhike.com logo

 Spiny Hopsage (Grayia spinosa)

-General: Spiny Hopsage (Grayia spinosa) is a fairly low-growing, brushy shrub with pointed stems that become spines.
-The leaves are generally small, deciduous, and variable in shape and size.
+General: Spiny Hopsage (Grayia spinosa) is a fairly low-growing, densely bushy shrub with pointed stems that become spines.
+The leaves are generally small and variable in shape and size.
 This species is dioecious: male plants produce terminal, spike-like staminate inflorescences, while female plants produce seeds attached to leaf-like bracts that turn red with age.
+The seeds are attached to two, leaf-like bracts.

 Spiny Hopsage is a fairly common component of desert vegetation communities in drier areas along washes, on bajadas, and into the lower mountains in the Lower Sonoran (Creosote-Bursage Flats) and Upper Sonoran (Mojave Desert Scrub) life zones.